ibm-cloud-docs/Backup/bmr-plugin.md

 ## Installing the BMR plug-in
 {: #installingBMR}

-The plug-in is installed during the Windows&reg; Agent installation.
+The plug-in is installed during the Windows Agent installation.
 The plug-in can be installed at the same time as the Agent or it can be installed later, by rerunning the installation with the **Modify** selection.

 ## Configuring BMR backup job
 {: #configBMRplugin}